Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \begin{enumerate} \item {Spatial Attention:} To model the non-local region information, Meng~\etal~\cite{meng2020end} utilize a 3$\times$3 kernel to fuse the input features indicating the region-based correlation followed by a convolutional network mapping the fused features into Q $\&$ K. The kernel number indicates the heads' number and the size denotes the dimension.
-Moreover, the dimension-specified features from Q $\&$ K build the related attention maps, then modulating the corresponding dimension in a sequence to achieve the order-independent property.
-Finally, to finish the spatial correlation modeling, the features are forwarded to a deconvolution layer.
+Moreover, the dimension-specified features from Q $\&$ K build the related attention maps and then modulate the corresponding dimension in a sequence to achieve the order-independent property.
+Finally, the features are forwarded to a deconvolution layer to finish the spatial correlation modeling.

-\item{Spectral Attention}: First, the spectral channel samples are convolved with one kernel and flattened into a signle dimension, set as the feature vector for that channel.
+\item{Spectral Attention}: First, the spectral channel samples are convolved with one kernel and flattened into a single dimension, set as the feature vector for that channel.
 The input feature is converted to Q $\&$ K, building attention maps for the spectral axis.
-The adjacent channels have a higher correlation due to the image patterns on the exact location, denoted via a spectral smoothness on the attention maps.
+The adjacent channels correlate more due to the image patterns on the exact location, denoted via a spectral smoothness on the attention maps.
 The similarity is indicated by normalized cosine distance as spectral embedding where each similar score is scaled and summed with the coefficients in the attention maps, which is then to modulate \enquote{Value} in self-attention, inducing spectral smoothness constraint. \end{enumerate}